alsmola/graphgrc/scf/cfg-022-automatedcentralmanagement&verification.md

-# SCF - %!S(string=CFG-02.2 - Automated Central Management & Verification)
+# SCF - CFG-02.2 - Automated Central Management & Verification
 Automated mechanisms exist to govern and report on baseline configurations of the systems.
 ## Mapped framework controls
 ### NIST 800-53